-Guidelines and checklist for toggle switches (Windows Store apps)
+Guidelines for toggle switches (Windows Store apps)

 The ToggleSwitch mimics a physical switch that allows users to turn things on or off.
 The control has two states: on (checked is true) and off (checked is false).
 Use these guidelines when adding toggle switch controls to your Windows Store app.